Thread the Needle

 What are the best tips for the Thread the Needle?

-Great thoracic rotation stretch.
+Excellent thoracic rotation and mobility stretch.

-Breathe into the twist.
+Breathe deeply into the twist to increase range.

 Common Thread the Needle mistakes